 Raised in Bath, an historic spa town in England, she spent a gap year in Florence, Italy, rehabilitating a casa colonica.
 She then studied architecture at University College London (Bartlett School), and subsequently traveled to Jaipur, India, to study the haveli courtyard house for a Royal Society of Town Planning paper.
 She beame associate editor of London-based Architectural Review, which gave her a life-changing assignment: to produce a special issue (Dec.
 1987) on new architecture in Los Angeles.

-Having fallen in love with LA, she moved there in 1991, to become editor-in-chief of L.A.
+Having fallen in love with Los Angeles, she moved there in 1991, to become editor-in-chief of L.A.
 Architect.

 After the Rodney King riots, she heard Which Way, LA? and determined to work on that show.
-She later brought her love of design and architecture to KCRW and believes her background in politics and current affairs gives her a unique vantage point on architecture and design.
+She brought her love of design and architecture to KCRW, with DnA, and believes her background in politics and current affairs gives her a unique vantage point on architecture and design.